-It is normal for feelings of sadness or grief to develop in response to such situations.
-Those who experience a loss often describe themselves as “depressed”.
-Pain and depression can coexist For some people, the death of a loved one, losing a job, or being the victim of physical assault or serious disaster can lead to depression.
+The death of a loved one, the loss of a job, or the end of a relationship are difficult experiences for a person to endure.
+It is normal to feel sad or experience grief in response to such situations.
+However, while it is normal to feel sad after a loss or disappointment, depression is characterized by intense sadness that persists and interferes with daily life.
+Those who experience a loss often describe themselves as “depressed.”
+Pain and depression can coexist.
+For some people, the death of a loved one, losing a job, or being the victim of physical assault or serious disaster can lead to depression.
 When grief and depression coincide, grief is more severe and lasts longer than grief without depression.

 Before a diagnosis or treatment, a health professional should perform a thorough diagnostic evaluation, including an interview and physical exam.
 In some cases, a blood test may be done to make sure that depression is not due to a medical condition, such as a thyroid problem or vitamin deficiency (reversing the medical cause would relieve symptoms similar to those of depression).
 The assessment will identify specific symptoms and explore medical and family history, as well as cultural and environmental factors, with the goal of reaching a diagnosis and planning a course of action.
-Brain chemistry may contribute to a person's depression and may influence their treatment.
+Brain chemistry may contribute to a person’s depression and may influence their treatment.
+Psychological factors, such as persistent negative thoughts and problematic coping behaviors, also play a significant role in the development and persistence of depression.

 For this reason, antidepressants may be prescribed to help modify brain chemistry.
 These medications are not sedatives, “stimulants” or tranquilizers.
 In general, antidepressant medications have no stimulating effect on people who do not suffer from depression.
 Psychiatrists usually recommend that patients continue taking medication for six months or more after symptoms have improved.